COVESA/vsomeip/README.md

 ```
 In the default setting, the application has to take care of shutting down vSomeIP in case these signals are received.

+###### Note on Ubuntu 24.04 Build Issues

+If you encounter build issues on Ubuntu 24.04, consider using Ubuntu 22.04 as a temporary fix.
+This is due to the ongoing transition of the GitHub Actions runner to Ubuntu 24.04, which may cause compatibility issues.

 ##### Build Instructions for Android